JDN89/h2m/README.md

 ## TODO

+- [ ] read about type keyword, slices and arrays in go.
+Because I forgot the details of the go reference I read before. allready added the references.
+- [ ] output markdown
 - [ ] create todos based on my comment of 21/08/2025
 - [ ] If I want to be able to get rid of the bloat inside html tags.
 I must store the beginning of the tag but also of the content.
 Or mayby I don't need to store the conent, and storing the start and endo of the tags is just enough, and I just replace the complete tag with the equivalent markdown content.
 - [ ] after parsing the header start generating markdown based on the token stream